emberjs/guides/source/localizable/index.md

 For comprehensive documentation of every Ember feature and API, see the [Ember.js API documentation](http://emberjs.com/api/).

 The Guides begin with an explanation of how to get started with Ember, followed by a tutorial on how to build your first Ember app.
-If you're brand new to Ember, we recommend you start off by following along with these first two sections of the Guides.
+If you're brand new to Ember,
+we recommend you start off by following along with these first two sections of the Guides.

 ## Assumptions

 While we try to make the Guides as beginner-friendly as we can, we must establish a baseline so that the guides can keep focused on Ember.js functionality.
 We will try to link to appropriate documentation whenever a concept is introduced.

 To make the most out of the guides, you should have a working knowledge of:

 * **HTML, CSS, JavaScript** - the building blocks of web pages.
 You can find documentation of each of these technologies at the [Mozilla Developer Network][mdn].
 * **Promises** - the native way to deal with asynchrony in your JavaScript code.
 See the relevant [Mozilla Developer Network][promises] section.
-* **ES2015 modules** - you will better understand [Ember CLI's][ember-cli] project structure and import paths if you are comfortable with [ES6 JavaScript Modules][js-modules].
+* **ES2015 modules** - you will better understand [Ember CLI's][ember-cli] project structure and import paths if you are comfortable with [JavaScript Modules][js-modules].
 * **ES2015 syntax** - Ember CLI comes with Babel.js by default so you can take advantage of newer language features such as arrow functions, template strings, destructuring, and more.
 You can check the